ZentaChain/CHAIN-Token-Trade/README.md

 # $CHAIN-Token Contract

-$CHAIN-contract is only used to enable the claims of $CHAINs tokens.
+$CHAIN-contract is only used to enable the claims of $CHAINs.
 Claim function is only possible for people and companies who have traded in the early stages of the Zentanetwork.

 - Tradeable Contract.
 - Non transferable $CHAINs token.